SMS Short Codes

 What is an SMS Short Code?

-A short code is a 5 or 6 digit phone number that is used by organizations to send text messages at scale.
+A short code is a 5 or 6 digit phone number that is used to send text messages at scale.
 People opt into SMS marketing programs by texting a word or phrase known as a "keyword" to a short code.
-They are specifically meant to be shorter than normal phone numbers to make the opt in process easier.
+They are meant to be shorter than normal phone numbers to make the opt-in process easier.

 Types of short codes icon

-There are two different types of short codes used for SMS marketing; random and vanity.
+There are two different types of short codes used for mass text messaging; random and vanity.
 They’re the exact same in terms of their functionality and capabilities.
-It all comes down to the number and associated costs.
+The only differences are the number and associated costs.

 Random Short Codes

-Random short codes, also referred to as "non-vanity short codes", are just what you may think.
+Random short codes are just what you may think.
 When applying for a new code, you have no control over what the number will be.
 A random 5 or 6 digit text number is given to you.
 Most short code texting done today is with random codes as they are the cheapest of the two options.
 We’ll cover short code pricing further down.

 Example of a random short code